girip11/python_learning/clean_code_python/2_pythonic_code.md

     print(i)
 ```

+**NOTE**: [This article](https://python-patterns.guide/gang-of-four/iterator/#implementing-an-iterable-and-iterator) nicely explains the implementation of the container iterables and iterators.

 ## Iterable vs Sequence

 * Iterables(container iterables) are memory efficient but cpu intensive.
 To reach the nth element, we have to iterate n times.